TDM Marketing

 Travel patterns tend to experience regular turnover (also called churning) as people change income, jobs, homes, abilities, responsibilities and preferences.
 For example, during a particular year a portion of residents may naturally shift from automobile to public transit commuting, while others shift from public transit to driving, due to changes in their life conditions.
 Marketing programs should therefore target people when they are ready to change their travel patterns.

 In most communities a portion of trips are responsive to TDM marketing.
 Consumer surveys indicates that a significant portion of travel is non-essential, and that a significant portion (typically 25-50%) of travelers would consider using travel alternatives and are interested in obtaining information about them.
 One survey found that out of 43 respondents, 19 report that they drive more than they need, and 34 report that they drive more than they want (Handy, Weston and Mokhtarian, 2005).
-Of course, not all of these people will eliminate all of their automobile trips, but many will change some trips if given the right combination of information, services and encouragement.
+Mustel (2004) surveyed Vancouver, BC motorists to determine the types of travel changes they consider most feasible, and the factors that would motivate travel shifts.
+Given the right combination of information, services and encouragement, a portion of automobile trips can be shifted.

 TDM Marketing programs should generally be ongoing so they provide continual support and encouragement, and respond to future opportunities and changes in individual’s travel needs and preferences.
 Travel patterns tend to reflect churning (continual turnover and change, sometimes in response to specific events such as changes in employment or home locations); for example, during a given year some people naturally shift from automobile to public transit, while others shift from public transit to automobile due to changes in their circumstances and preference.
 TDM Programs should take these natural changes into account, providing ongoing encouragement for shifts toward more efficient travel patterns.